GitHub Actions for content exchange

 Creating the hub branch and setting up Push action

-Suppose your project uses the main branch, but you want to manage translations separately.
-To do this, you’ll create a new branch, which we'll call the "lokalise-hub" branch.
-But first, we'll need to create a new workflow in the main branch of the repository.
+Suppose your project uses the main branch, but you want to manage translations in a dedicated branch.
+To achieve this, you’ll create a new branch, which we’ll refer to as the "lokalise-hub" branch.
+However, before that, you’ll need to set up a workflow in the main branch of your repository.

 1. Create the Push action:

-Switch the the main branch of your repository and create a new file at .github/workflows/push.yml.
+Switch to the main branch of your repository and create a new file at .github/workflows/push.yml.

 name: Push to Lokalise